robertbraeutigam/scan/README.md

 #### Frame type: 01 (Initiate Handshake)

 Sent from the initiator of the connection immediately upon establishing the TCP/IP connection.
-It transmits th first handshake message together with the Noise Protocol Name.
+It transmits the first handshake message together with the Noise Protocol Name.

 Payload structure: